 With enough area, you can also include gorgeous oversized tile work.
 If your space permits such a design, you have the ability to create a focal point for your entire home without ever leaving the bathroom.

-Doorless Walk-in Shower Idea for Couples
+Doorless Shower for Couples

 Create an intimate space that doubles as a modern addition to your home and bathroom in one fell swoop.
 This couples alley shower stretches the length of the room and provides enough space for two people to shower at the same time.